incognite-lab/Pepper-Controller/README.md

 ![Image](gui.png)

-Firstly you need to enter corrent IP address (press the robot chest button to obtain it) to the upper left box and press "Connect"
+Firstly, you need to enter the correct IP address (press the robot's chest button to obtain it) to the upper left box and press "Connect"

-After succesfull connection you can control the robot by pressing the buttons.
+After a successful connection, you can control the robot by pressing the buttons.

 You can start the application by clicking the button with it's name in the section "Applications".
 This will run Pepper internal applications.